yaklabco/dot/docs/developer/doctor-system-ux-design.md

 No changes made (dry-run mode).

-Would you like to proceed?
+Would you like to proceed now?
 This will require conflict resolution.

 [p] proceed - Continue with manage operation
 [c] configure - Set conflict strategy and proceed